Expanding and aligning solutions to meet global goals

 - Advancing Smart Building and Operational Efficiencies – SDG 11

 Honeywell and IHS Markit authored a white paper titled, Put Your Buildings to Work, reporting on how smart buildings can increase the sustainability, safety and energy performance of a building, while reducing operational cost.
 The Honeywell Smart Building Score is used as a universal and flexible framework to easily assess any building.
 Arising from this research, the report identifies a clear call to action for property owners, building managers and the AEC industry to improve building standards and their impact on occupants of the workplace.

 - Reducing GHG and Stimulating Economic Development in Emerging Economies - SDG 13

-IHS Technology and IHS ECR have supported the United Nations Environment Program (UNEP)’s United for Efficiency (U4E) initiative with analysis and insights as pro bono services.
+IHS Markit experts in technology as well as economics and country risk have supported the United Nations Environment Program (UNEP)’s United for Efficiency (U4E) initiative with analysis and insights as pro bono services.
 IHS Markit provided detailed market data on motor sales by motor type and by country, which will help countries adopt energy-efficiency measures and standards that will create markets for more efficient appliances.
 It takes a vital step toward GHG emissions reduction.